ElsonFilho/Practical-Machine-Learning/README.md

 #### Goal
 The goal of this project is to predict the manner in which they did the exercise.
 This is the "classe" variable in the training set.
 We may use any of the other variables to predict with.
 We should create a report describing how we built our model, how we used cross validation, what we think the expected out of sample error is, and why we made the choices we did.
 We will also use your prediction model to predict 20 different test cases.

-Link to the page: (http://github.com/ElsonFilho/Practical-Machine-Learning)
+Link to the repo: (https://github.com/ElsonFilho/Practical-Machine-Learning/tree/gh-pages) Link to the page: (http://elsonfilho.github.io/Practical-Machine-Learning/index.html)